rajatsahu18/rajatsahu18/README.md

 <h2 align = "center" > Hi there 👋 I am Rajat Sahu an aspiring full stack web developer residing in Uttar Pradesh, India. </h2>

 <h3 align = "center" >A team player with an eye for detail, proficient in working with interdisciplinary teams and executing result-oriented projects.
-Looking forward to an exciting opportunity to work with other developers within a prestigious organization.</h3>
+Looking forward to an exciting opportunity to work with other developers within an organization.</h3>

 ## 🙋‍♂️ About Me